MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 ## Rate limiting for Connectors

 This limit controls the traffic that a connector or an incoming webhook is allowed to generate on a channel.
+The connector will be throttled for the time-period based on the limit which was hit.
+For example, if the connector hit 3600 seconds (1 hour) limit, the connector would be throttled for the next 3600 seconds.

 | Time-period (sec)  | Max allowed message requests  |
 |---|---|